Petar Vitanov (politician): 3d of March initiative committee

-Post-MEP career
+Return to Bulgarian politics

+Return to BSP

 Following the resignation of Korneliya Ninova as BSP leader after the June 2024 Bulgarian parliamentary election, Vitanov was restored as a member of BSP and the National Council by the interim leadership.

 In media statements following his restoration, he lamented that he did not consider himself a part of the newly formed leadership, and believed that more serious political intra-party reforms were necessary.
 Further, he opposed the expulsion of Korneliya Ninova believing that such a move created unnecessary divisions within the party.

 Following the announcement of the party lists of the left-wing, BSP-led coalition BSP - United Left, Vitanov expressed reservations about them due to the lack of experienced socialist activists and the presence of figures with alleged links to Delyan Peevski.
 He further stated that he had severe doubts that the newly formed list could achieve a strong election result in the October 2024 Bulgarian parliamentary election.

 Vitanov has been critical of the new leadership within the Bulgarian Socialist Party and has opposed the parties participation in the Zhelyazkov Government.

+Progressive Bulgaria

+Petar Vitanov campaigned for the Rumen Radev-led electoral coalition, Progressive Bulgaria, prior to the 2026 Bulgarian parliamentary election.
+He was elected as an MP representing the Pernik MMC.

+Vitanov was chosen as the chairman of the Progressive Bulgaria parliamentary group in the National Assembly.